illegal workers

 What can you do?

-1. Obtain original document(s) specified in the published guidance e.g. a passport or Biometric Residence Permit (BRP)
+1. Obtain original document(s) specified in the Home Office’s published acceptable document list

 Construction is particularly vulnerable to illegal working due to the fragmentation of the supply chain, leading to uncertainty over who is responsible for ensuring the legitimacy of the workforce.

 However, responsible contractors should send pre-contract questionnaires or declarations to their subcontractors to confirm that the subcontractor is ensuring the legitimacy of the workforce.
-The principal contractor will sometimes ask for copies of employees’ right to work documents (passports, BRPs etc.) and store them securely.
+The principal contractor will sometimes ask for copies of employees’ Right to Work documents (passports etc.) and store them securely.

 The Considerate Constructors Scheme expects site managers to be able to explain the process involved in checking the legitimacy of their workforce.

-A full guide to acceptable right to work documents can be found in the ‘External resources’ section of this learning toolkit.
-Crucially, all construction professionals must be aware that National Insurance Numbers by themselves, and CSCS cards are not evidence of right to work.
+A full guide to acceptable Right to Work documents can be found in the “External resources” section of this toolkit.
+Crucially, all construction professionals must be aware that NINo’s by themselves, and CSCS cards are not evidence of Right to Work.

-Regarding National Insurance Numbers, the Home Office says:
+Regarding National Insurance Numbers (NINo), the Home Office says:

-A National Insurance number (NINo) will not by itself demonstrate a right to work.
+A NINo will not by itself demonstrate a Right to Work.
 Not all NINo holders will be allowed to work in the UK and if they can work, they may be subject to conditions.
 You must check acceptable documents showing the NINo and name of the holder together with one of the combinations specified in the acceptable document lists.

 On CSCS cards, the Home Office states:

 Evidence that someone has had a criminal record check conducted by the Government’s Disclosure and Barring Service (DBS) is also not adequate evidence of right to work.
-DBS and right to work are different issues and should be checked separately.
+A DBS check is solely in relation to an individual’s conduct and does not provide information of immigration status.

 Conducting spot checks